|Photo courtesy of PEXELS|

 "How come Mommy would have tuberculosis, she has no lung problems?"
 Margie and I both questioned the doctor.
-"The different organs of our body can be subjected to tuberculosis not only our lungs", the doctor tried to explain.
+"The different organs of our body can be subjected to tuberculosis not only our lungs", but the doctor also tried to explain.
 "But Mommy has a good appetite and as you can see Doc, she's on the heavy side", I persisted.

 "How long Mommy will rest after the operation, how long before she can go back to work?
 Mommy would want to continue to work, to keep herself busy because our Daddy just died."
-I managed to asked.
+I managed to ask.

 Margie and I never asked about the possibility of Mommy having cancer.
 As we fired our questions to the doctor, we dodged the topic of cancer.

 The night before Mommy's operation, Margie stayed with her, while I went home because my youngest son DJ had just turned a year old.
-Before sleeping, I lighted a candle by my window and started to pray.
+Before sleeping, I lit a candle by my window and started to pray.
 I could barely say anything, my thoughts were racing, I couldn't focus on a proper prayer.
-I asked the Holy Spirit to pray for me for I cannot form my prayers even in my mind.
+I asked the Holy Spirit to pray for me, for I cannot form my prayers even in my mind.